What It Really Means to be Turning Fifty

-Is it because it’s proof positive we’re at the half way point?
+Fifty is proof positive we’re at the half way point of our lives.
 Ha, even that’s an ambitious thought unless you’re sure you’ll live to be a centenarian!
-Like most anxiety promoters, turning fifty is really a product of our perceptions isn’t it?

 Perhaps the end of our youth.
 Turning fifty is the final “I can’t ignore seeing gray hairs and wrinkles in the mirror” kind of wake up call.
 The realization that all that frollicking on the beach we did in our youth is coming back to bite us big time.

 Have you ever woken up and said, “What the hell am I doing here?
 How did I get here?
 Who is this person I used to know?”

-With all the change, we often feel too tired to really give a damn.
-We’re wondering what happened to all that we knew and was familiar.
+With all the changes, we often feel too tired to really give a damn about anything.
+We’re wondering what happened to our mojo.

-Just before I turned fifty I ended my 21 year old marriage and after a brief stint of singledom I moved across states to begin a new relationship.
-Convinced I had figured out this whole transition thing, I leapt to an exciting new life with the certainty of a 21 year old.
+Just before I turned fifty I ended my 21 year old marriage.
+After a brief stint of singledom I then moved across states to begin a new relationship.
+Convinced I had figured out this whole midlife transition thing, I leapt to an exciting new life with the certainty of a 21 year old.
 Instead of using my 49 year old brain, I acted without fear or common sense.
-When the dust settled I realized I hadn’t acted for my best interests, but with some fuzzy notion that things would magically work out.
-They didn’t.
+When the dust settled I realized I hadn’t acted in my best interests at all.
+Just some fuzzy notion that things would magically work out.
+They didn’t of course.

-My 50 year old self lived through a very painful soul searching meltdown when I realized my mistake.
+My 50 year old self then lived through a very painful soul searching meltdown.
 I’d given responsibility for my happiness to someone else instead of making it my priority.
 Which only goes to prove you still have a lot to learn at fifty.

 What’s this got to do with turning fifty and feeling life may be half over?

-The pain of failing in love, work, or relationships is enhanced, no magnified if we’re fifty or older.
+The pain of failing at love, work, or relationships is enhanced, no magnified at fifty or older.
 We’re supposed to get it right.
 We’re supposed to know what we’re doing!